 Gaining situational awareness of extreme weather events

 Preparation and hyperlocal monitoring are integral when confronting unprecedented climate risk.
-DTN deploys robust solutions delivering invaluable foresight: improving safety, reducing profit loss, and modelling what lies beyond the horizon.
-Utilising meteorological consultancy and the decision-support interface Miningzone provides an opportunity to fine-tune existing systems of management for each mining project, optimising each site’s unique preparation for and response to adverse weather conditions.
+DTN deploys robust solutions delivering invaluable foresight: improving safety, reducing profit loss, and modeling what lies beyond the horizon.
+Utilizing meteorological consultancy and the decision-support interface Miningzone provides an opportunity to fine-tune existing systems of management for each mining project, optimizing each site’s unique preparation for and response to adverse weather conditions.

 When storms threaten safety and operations

 Lightning creates potentially fatal conditions on-site.
 There is a misconception that mining vehicles create a perfect Faraday cage, providing adequate physical protection.
 Large windscreens and side windows still enable lightning and side flash to penetrate the cabin, creating a dangerous environment for operators.
 Pyrolysis — the mixture of volatile compounds within the air chamber of tires that can potentially ignite — creates tire rupture or explosion.
 This process is sometimes delayed, posing a lying threat to workers within the vicinity of the vehicle post-strike.

 Reducing the physical risks of lightning for mining companies

 Stopping operations during storms when the lightning is within an unsafe radius is the best way to safeguard staff and mitigate damage to assets.